 Step 8.
 Finally, attach your pearl link to the earring hook and you are done!

 I totally love how pretty they look in person – the photos do not do them justice!
 These shells are a great and affordable addition to any summer wardrobe.
 They look very abstract and organic and I am in love.
 What color would you paint them in?

 I hope you enjoyed this paper earrings tutorial!
-Don’t forget to visit any of the links down below and say hi to me and to be inspired with more projects like this!
+Don’t forget to visit any of the links down below and to be inspired with more projects like this!
 Happy crafting, friends 🙂